 If you can recycle it in your yellow bin, then you can recycle it at Mt Cooee.
 That includes clean, rigid plastic containers, paper and cardboard, clean aluminium, steel cans and tins.
 These recyclables can be mixed.

-More E-Waste info: the e-Day event is no longer funded by Central Government and, as a result, no longer takes place.
+More E-Waste information: the e-Day event is no longer funded by Central Government and, as a result, no longer takes place.
 There is a preference for a long term solution which enables e-Waste to be recycled year round.
 Council is working to encourage greater producer responsibility for e-waste, which would mean the costs to dispose of your TV or computer for example would already be paid and you wouldn’t be faced with paying a fee when you have finished with it.
 Known as ‘Product Stewardship’ it provides a permanent long-term solution where the costs of e-waste collection, transport and recycling are met by the electronic equipment producers and suppliers, the upshot of this is the cost becomes part of the purchase price.
 This means there are stronger drivers to design a product that is easier and cheaper to repair and recycle and the right collection and recycling facilities are available to deal with your end-of-life electronic devices.
 Council is backing this approach in Central Government consultations on this issue.
 When you buy a new electronic device, ask the supplier if they will take your old electronic device for recycling.
 Some distributors are starting to realise this is an add-on service they can offer customers.
 For example, The Warehouse 'Great TV Take Back' was very successful and resulted in about 25,000 TVs being diverted from the waste stream nationwide.
 Consumers can create the demand for recycling through their purchasing decisions, and place the responsibility for recycling on the producers where it belongs.

 Costs to use the landfill